Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tourists take photos in front of the Independence Palace, Ho Chi Minh City.

-In addition to international visitors and American veterans, Cu Chi also regularly welcomes Vietnamese veterans.
-"I was very moved when I visited the old battlefield.
-That was my last wish, I wanted to relive the difficult but glorious days with my comrades," said 78-year-old veteran Luu Van Duc.
-Mr. Duc believes that relics like this need to be preserved so that future generations will know about the heroic history of the nation.
+Besides international visitors and American veterans, Cu Chi also regularly welcomes Vietnamese veterans.
+"I am deeply moved to revisit the old battlefield.
+That was my last wish; I wanted to relive those arduous but glorious days with my comrades," said Mr. Luu Van Duc, a 78-year-old veteran.
+Mr. Duc believes that historical sites like this need to be preserved so that future generations can learn about the heroic history of the nation.

 "It was both strange and fascinating.
 It gave me a different perspective on the war," said Olivia Wilson, 28, from New York, about her visit to the Hoa Lo Prison Museum.